 - Use a fork to gently press down each cookie, making a crisscross pattern on each cookie.

-- Pop cookie sheet into the refrigerator to allow cookies to chill.
+- Pop cookie sheet into the refrigerator to allow cookies to chill for two to three hours.
 Then feel free to add cookies to a large bag or container to store.
 Cookies will keep in the refrigerator for up to 7 days and in the freezer up to 3 months.